NJUNLP/pydec/docs/_docs/pythonapi/pydec.Composition/index.md

 A `pydec.Composition` is a set of components, where each component is a tensor with the same size.

 ## Initializing and basic operations
-A  composition of the specified size can be constructed using the `pydec.Composition()` constructor:
+A  composition of the specified size can be constructed using the {% include codelink.html name="pydec.Composition()" path="pythonapi/pydec.Composition/#composition-class-reference" %} constructor:
 ```python
 >>> size = (3, 2)
 >>> component_num = 2